Nandinii-22/Game/README.md

 # Snake_Game
-This is a snake game
+This is a snake game.
+Author - Nandini Gupta